aaron7/go-oauth2webflow/README.md

-go-oauth2flow
+go-oauth2webflow
 =============

 This simple package allows you to authorize with an OAuth2 Authorization Code Flow endpoint without copying and pasting codes.
+It uses golang.org/x/oauth2.

 The package opens the OAuth2 authorize url with the system browser and the `redirect_uri` set as `http://localhost:5000`, and listens for the callback.
-An AccessToken is then returned.
+An oauth2.Token is then returned.

 Please ensure `http://localhost:5000` is set as an authorized redirect URI.